-The eighth-annual “Stuff-A-Cruiser” campaign may be a month away but organizers already are lining up volunteers to help out.
+The ninth-annual “Stuff-A-Cruiser” campaign may be a month away but organizers already are lining up volunteers to help out.

 The event will be held Saturday, Dec.
 9 from 10 a.m.-4 p.m. at Safeway, The Place, and Walmart here, Cloverleaf Grocery in Emo, and Beaver Mills Market in Rainy River.